mwcraig/ccd-as-book/_build/02-01-Calibrating-bias-images.md

 As discussed in [the overscan notebook](01.08-Overscan.ipynb#Case-1:-Cryogenically-cooled-Large-Format-Camera-(LFC)-at-Palomar), the useful overscan region for this camera starts at the 2055$^{th}$ column, not column 2049 as indicated by the `BIASSEC` keyword in the header.
 This situation is not unusual; column 2049 is the first of the columns masked by the manufacturer from light but there is some leakage into this region from the rest of the CCD.

-If you are going to overscan you need to carefully emaine the overscan in a few representative images to understand which part of the overscan to use.
+If you are going to overscan you need to carefully examine the overscan in a few representative images to understand which part of the overscan to use.

-In what follow, we will use for the overscan the region (Python/numpy indexing) `[:, 2055:]`.
+In what follows, we will use for the overscan the region (Python/numpy indexing) `[:, 2055:]`.

 ### Subtract and then trim the overscan (one sample image)